Orangebloods - Just a Bit Outside: Jake Langi on recruiting and the tech helping UT

 “I woke up one day and I realized that I was the oldest one in the recruiting department.”

-That early morning realization this summer led former UT Player Personnel Assistant Jake Langi to leave the all demanding world of college football and find a new path in life.
+That early morning realization this summer led former UT Player Personnel Analyst Jake Langi to leave the all demanding world of college football and find a new path in life.

 “Unless you're like the director of player personnel, I think I think the recruiting aspect is more of a young man's game,” Langi told me this fall.